 After his 22-year service as Director of the Harvard-Yenching Library, James Cheng retired from the Library in the end of 2020.
 Associate Director Li Ruohong had an interview with Director Cheng before he stepped down.
 James Cheng reflected on his career path, emphasized his guiding principles for leading East Asian Libraries at major research universities in the US, and shared the changes and transformation that the Harvard-Yenching Library has gone through during his tenure.
+(A Chinese-language translation of the interview is now available too.)

 Mr. Cheng was trained as a professional librarian through a joint program in East Asian Studies and Librarianship at the University of Chicago under the tutelage of Professor Qian Cunxun (钱存训).
 After graduating from this program, he followed Professor Qian’s footsteps and became the director of the East Asian Library of the University of Chicago, and then moved on to UCLA.
 In 1998 he came to Harvard as the third Librarian of the Harvard-Yenching Library, the third-largest library within the Harvard library system, and also the largest academic library for East Asian studies in the Western world, with 1.6 million volumes in more than a dozen languages including Chinese, Japanese, Korean, Vietnamese, Manchu, Mongolian and Tibetan.